 A similar study conducted in 2008, found that there was a link between the chemical dopamine, associated with pleasure, its signalling within the brain, and obesity.
 According to Dr Emmanuel Pothos, who was a researcher in the study:

 "Baseline dopamine levels were 50% lower and stimulated dopamine release was significantly attenuated in the brain reward systems of [the] obesity-prone."

 According to Pothos, a number of studies have produced evidence which suggests that when eating food, more dopamine is released by the brain, to the circuits that: “mediate the pleasurable aspects of eating”.
 In addition, when the body does not get the right amount of food, and leads to weight loss, dopamine levels decrease.

-The results of the research published this year, and of the study conducted in 2008, go some way to providing more information about the physiological and psychological complexities of Anorexia, aiding the development of effective Anorexia treatments.
+The results of the research published this year, and of the study conducted in 2008, go some way to providing more information about the physiological and psychological complexities of anorexia, aiding the development of effective anorexia treatment.

 Book a Free Eating Disorder Assessment at Life Works in Surrey.